Is a Computer Science Degree Still Worth It in 2026?

 The takeaway for families: a computer science degree is still valuable, but it can no longer be seen as a guaranteed path into big tech.
 Students need to be strategic about how they pursue a CS major.

-Average Income For a CS Job
+Average Income for a CS Job

 When families weigh whether computer science is still “worth it,” salary outcomes are often top of mind.
-The latest data show that CS remains one of the strongest-paying majors, even in a cooling job market.
+The latest data indicate that CS remains one of the strongest-paying majors, even in a cooling job market.

-According to the National Association of Colleges and Employers (NACE) Summer 2025 Salary Survey, the overall average starting salary for the Class of 2024 was $65,677, up 2.2% from the previous year.
+Earlier National Association of Colleges and Employers (NACE) data showed the overall average starting salary for the Class of 2024 was $65,677, up 2.2% from the previous year.
 Among all fields, computer and information sciences topped the list, with an average starting salary of $88,907.
 While this is slightly lower than the Class of 2023 average of $91,411, it still places CS well ahead of engineering ($80,482), math and statistics ($78,543), business ($68,644), and healthcare professions ($63,608).

 Students can still thrive in computer science when they:

-• Choose programs that embed ethics and social responsibility into computing education.
+Choose programs that embed ethics and social responsibility into computing education.

-• Build a portfolio of experiences — research, internships, hackathons, personal projects — that showcase skills and adaptability.
+Build a portfolio of experiences — research, internships, hackathons, personal projects — that showcase skills and adaptability.

 In many ways, computer science is not too different from other fields.
 A major—whether in CS, engineering, or English—is never a guarantee of career success.
 What matters most is the skillset students develop, the experiences they accumulate, and their ability to adapt those skills across industries.
 As one Chronicle of Higher Education webinar on “Why Employers Value Durable Skills” recently put it, hiring managers are looking for more than what graduates know.
 They want to see how students think, learn, connect, adapt, and lead.
 Employers consistently emphasize that they hire for problem-solving, creativity, and collaboration just as much as for a major.